navyasrisangem/ProjectVault/README.md

 # ProjectVault 🚀

-Welcome to **ProjectVault**, a collection of projects showcasing my web development skills using HTML, CSS, JavaScript, Bootstrap and API's.
+Welcome to **ProjectVault**, a collection of projects showcasing my web development skills using HTML, CSS, JavaScript, React, Axios, Bootstrap and API's.
 Each project demonstrates different functionalities! 🎯

 ---

 ## 📌 Projects Included

-### 1️⃣ Anime Cards
+### 1️⃣ Ekart
-- An interactive anime-themed card UI with smooth hover effects, 3D transformations using pure CSS, enhancing visual appeal and user engagement.
+- Built a dynamic web app, Ekart, using React and Axios, integrating the FakeStore API for product listings, category filters, and cart functionality.
-- Implemented a fully responsive layout with optimized media queries and flexible design, ensuring seamless functionality across all devices
+- Implemented responsive UI, state management, and API integration to provide a seamless user experience with real-time data updates.

 #### 🛠️ Tech Stack:
-- HTML, CSS
+- HTML, JavaScript, ReactJs, Axios, Bootstrap, Fake Store API

 ---